 Eduard Imhof (18951986)

-Imhof benefited from the technical evolution and from high-quality topographical data.
-For the Windgälle model, he used photogrammetrical maps at 1:25,000.
+Imhof benefitted from the technical evolution and from high-quality topographical data.
+For the Windgälle model, he used photogrammetric maps at 1:25,000.
 For the Bietschhorn, he used the results of a survey at 1:5,000 with an equidistance of 10 m, which was specially made for this purpose.
-Additionally, he had access to a large amount of terrestrial photogrammetrical images, and a lot of detailed aerial photographs, which were particularly made for this project.
+Additionally, he had access to a large amount of terrestrial photogrammetric images, and a lot of detailed aerial photographs, which were particularly made for this project.
 Geological maps and profiles, own drawings and photos also served as base material.

 In addition, Imhof created a model of the Mürtschenstock in 1:10,000 (45 x 30 cm).
 This was his first model, built between 1920 and 1922.

 This article mainly bases on Imhof, Eduard.
 Entwicklung und Bau topographischer Reliefs.
 1939.
 S.291-295.